 Difficulty

-At a minimum, you must create/configure an SPF record for your domain in order to allow CoreBridge to send email on your behalf.
+You must create/configure a DMARC record for your domain in order to allow CoreBridge to send email on your behalf.

 2. Navigate to your DNS Management page, generally found under Domain Manager or Advanced Settings.